Constacyclic codes with best-known parameters: Introduction

-It is a long-standing open problem in coding theory that whether there exists an asymptotically good sequence of cyclic codes (see \cite{MW}).
-Therefore, it is interesting to construct infinite families of cyclic, negacyclic or constacyclic codes whose dimensions and minimum distances are both large.
+On the other hand, it is a long-standing open problem in coding theory that whether there exists an asymptotically good sequence of cyclic codes (see \cite{MW}).
+So, it is interesting to construct infinite families of cyclic, negacyclic or constacyclic codes whose dimensions and minimum distances are both large.

-In recent years, researchers pay much attention in constructing infinite families of such codes with parameters $[n, k, d]$ such that $k$ is around $n/2$ and $d$ is at least $c\sqrt{n}$ for some positive constant $c$ depending only on $q$ (this lower bound is called \textit{the square-root-like lower bound}).
+In recent years, researchers have paid much attention in constructing infinite families of such codes with parameters $[n, k, d]$ such that $k$ is around $n/2$ and $d$ is at least $c\sqrt{n}$ for some positive constant $c$ depending only on $q$ (this lower bound is called \textit{the square-root-like lower bound}).

-Some binary quadratic residue codes with parameters $[n,(n+1)/2, d]$ and their even-weight subcodes with parameters $[n,(n-1)/2, d+1]$, where $d \ge \sqrt{n}$ and $n$ is a prime with $n \equiv \pm 1 \pmod{8}$, were constructed in \cite[Section 6.6]{HP}.
-Two infinite families of binary cyclic codes with length $2^{m}-1$ and dimension near $2^{m-1}$ and with a square-root-like lower bound on minimum distance were constructed in \cite{TD}.
+Some binary quadratic residue codes with parameters $[n,(n+1)/2, d]$, where $d \ge \sqrt{n}$ and $n$ is a prime with $n \equiv \pm 1 \pmod{8}$, were constructed in \cite[Section 6.6]{HP}.
+Two infinite families of binary cyclic codes with length $2^{m}-1$ and dimension near $2^{m-1}$ and with a square-root-like lower bound on the minimum distance were constructed in \cite{TD}.
 Recently, the work in \cite{TD} was extended to the 4-ary case in \cite{STKS} and the $2^s$-ary case in \cite{LSTS}.
-We refer to \cite{LGLS, LLD, LQS, Sun, SL} for more infinite families of binary cyclic codes with a square-root-like lower bound, \cite{CDLS, LQS} for infinite families of ternary cyclic codes with a square-root-like lower bound, and \cite{Chen, CD, SWD, XL, ZKL} for infinite families of $q$-ary cyclic codes with a square-root-like lower bound.
+We refer to \cite{LGLS, LLD, LQS, Sun, SL} for more infinite families of binary cyclic codes with a square-root-like lower bound, \cite{CDLS, LQS} for infinite families of ternary cyclic codes with a square-root-like lower bound, and \cite{CD, SWD, XL, ZKL} for infinite families of $q$-ary cyclic codes with a square-root-like lower bound.
 In addition, several infinite families of $q$-ary negacyclic codes and constacyclic codes were constructed in \cite{CSXCD, SDW, XCDS} with a square-root-like lower bound.

 In particular, in \cite{SLD} the first infinite family of binary $[n, (n+1)/2, d]$ cyclic codes was constructed with minimum distance $d$ provably much better than the square-root-like bound, where $n=2^p -1$, $p$ is an odd prime and $d \ge cn/\log_2 n$ for some positive constant $c$.
 Roughly speaking, the defining set of these codes is the union of the first half of cyclotomic cosets with size $p$.